 BURN THE RECORDS

 From the beginning, it’s clear that Smith understood how incendiary and possibly illegal the council was.
 Council rules instructed William Clayton, as scribe, to record and prepare minutes to be read at the next meeting, whereupon they would be burned.
 He often destroyed the minutes, but he and others frequently made notes in their personal diaries, based on the exciting discussions held in the meetings.
 These notes have helped piece together a more complete picture of the Council of Fifty today.

 When Joseph was arrested in 1844 for destroying the opposition press in Nauvoo, he was also charged with treason for declaring martial law in Nauvoo.
 Understanding the damage the Council’s notes would cause, Joseph instructed his loyal scribe William Clayton “to burn the records of the kingdom, or put them in some safe hands and send them away or else bury them up.”
 Fortunately, Clayton preserved the records by burying them in his garden, soon thereafter transcribing the clandestine journals into three small books.

 On February 27, 1846, Clayton crossed into Iowa Territory with the records in his possession.
 The records made it safely to Salt Lake City, where they remained closely guarded by the LDS Church.
 But in 1858, as the U.S. Army approached, the Council of Fifty records were again buried for several years to prohibit the incriminating philosophies from further exacerbating relations.
-The LDS Church continued to carefully guard the records for generations, restricting access, first publishing the Council’s minutes in September 2016.
+The LDS Church continued to carefully guard the records for generations, restricting access for 172 years, first releasing the Council’s minutes in September 2016.

 CHRONOLOGY OF KEY EVENTS